 - Tracking sediment movement through Thurmon Creek and Third Channel

 We are monitoring, investigating, and advocating on behalf of the Henry’s Fork at every step.
-Although this does not appear to be a fish-kill event, we’re taking a thorough, science-based approach to understanding the full picture.
+We’re taking a thorough, science-based approach to understanding the full picture.
 This is an important event, and we’re working to understand how it unfolded.

 To support that effort, we have: